 Speaking of fun, there's also a giant fish tank in the basement of Croft Manor.
 This is the second hidden room in the manor this time and also contains the racetrack key where you can practice riding a quad bike/four-wheeler around a track instead of wandering around the hedge maze from Tomb Raider II.
 In order to unlock the aquarium, you have to move some boxes around the attic, climb up the fireplace in the library off of the music room, move some more boxes around, and then pull a switch for another timed run to the aquarium.
 Once inside, you'll be able to swim in the aquarium (which appears to be salt water based fish) and obtain the racetrack key.

 Development on the fourth installment began the same year that third was released.
 Due to working on so many projects back to back, the development team began to become sick and tired of seeing Lara Croft every single day.
-And, so, they secretly worked on a story line that would end with her death.
-It wasn't until development was too far along to scrap the story line that the CEO found out.
+They secretly worked on a storyline that would end with her death.
+It wasn't until development was too far along to scrap the storyline that the CEO found out.

 It received mostly positive reviews but the team's fatigue was felt in the final version of the game with it feeling rushed and as if the designers were just going through the motions despite the extensive research that was put into the Egyptian landscapes.
 Core even designed a level based on Tutankhamen's Tomb in association with The Times.